phaubertin/jinue/doc/syscalls/start-thread.md

 ## Errors

+* JINUE_EINVAL if the pointer to the start thread arguments structure is set to a kernel address.
 * JINUE_EINVAL if the code entry point is set to a kernel address.
 * JINUE_EINVAL if the user stack address is set to a kernel address.
+* JINUE_EINVAL if the signal set pointer is set to a kernel address.
 * JINUE_EBADF if the thread descriptor is invalid, or does not refer to a thread, or is closed.
 * JINUE_EPERM if the thread descriptor does not have the permission to start